List of Katy Perry records and achievements: Europe

 In France, Perry has acquired four top-10 albums and 10 top-10 songs on the SNEP Charts.
 One of the Boys and Teenage Dream were both certified two-times Platinum by the Syndicat national de l'édition phonographique (SNEP).
 The latter has sold 266,200 copies in the country as of December 2013 and spent 89 weeks on the French Albums Chart.
 Pure Charts reported in 2014 that when Prism reached 100,000 sales in France, Perry and Rihanna were the only international female artists to reach this milestone with their recent releases.
 By April 2017, the album had reached 260,000 copies sold.
 In December 2014, "I Kissed a Girl" was ranked 175th among France's best-selling singles of the 21st century with 275,900 copies sold.
 The song continued to be Perry's top-selling song in the country as of June 2017.

 Perry has earned two number-one albums and four number-one singles in the Republic of Ireland.
 Teenage Dream, her first number-one album, stayed on the Irish Albums Chart for 413 weeks and was certified two-times Platinum by the Irish Recorded Music Association (IRMA).
 Prism debuted at number one in October 2013, marking the singer's second number-one album in the country.
 Perry's number-one singles on the Irish Singles Chart include "I Kissed a Girl", "California Gurls", "Teenage Dream", and "Roar", the latter of which is her longest-charting song at 61 weeks.

 "I Kissed a Girl" peaked at number one on the official singles chart of the Federazione Industria Musicale Italiana (FIMI) in 2008, and was among the year's best-selling digital singles in Italy.
 Thereafter, Perry has obtained a total of five top-10 albums and 11 top-10 singles, with additional two number-ones on the DVD chart.
-According to the FIMI, she is the 100th most certified music artist in Italy since the certification database became available in 2009.
-She also consistently ranked among the most certified artists every year from 2011 to 2023, except in 2016 and 2020.
+According to the FIMI, she is the 98th most certified music artist in Italy since the certification database became available in 2009.
+She also consistently ranked among the most certified artists every year from 2011 to 2025, except in 2016, 2020 and 2024.
+As of November 2025, Perry has acquired 23 Platinum and 11 Gold certifications for both her albums and singles in Italy.

 In the Netherlands, Teenage Dream, Prism, and Witness peaked in the top 10 of the Dutch Album Top 100.
 The former stayed 207 weeks on the chart with an additional 12 weeks from the Complete Confection reissue.
-In 2014, "Dark Horse" became Perry's first and only number-one song on the Dutch Single Top 100.
+In 2014, "Dark Horse" became Perry's only number-one song on the Dutch Single Top 100.
 It stayed on the chart for 40 weeks, longer than any of her other songs.